fetchai/docs-archived/docs/i_nets/quickstart-bw1.md

 3. Request tokens to your Ledger nano address using the [token faucet](../ledger_v2/faucet.md).

-4. Sign the test-net address where you requested tokens in step 2 with the private key tied to your FET account on the Ethereum mainnet.
-This is the account you use for FET staking:
+4. Sign the test-net address where you requested tokens in step 3 with the private key tied to your FET account on the Ethereum mainnet (this is the account you use for FET staking):

 	- We recommend you use our <a href=https://fetchai.github.io/web-ethereum-signer/ target="_blank">signing app</a> with your <a href="https://docs.metamask.io/guide/signing-data.html#a-brief-history" target="_blank">MetaMask</a> wallet, alternatively use <a href="https://www.myetherwallet.com/interface/sign-message" target="_blank">MEW</a> or a similar wallet to sign your Fetch.ai test-net address.